What is inflammation in the body? Chronic inflammation will cause multiple health risks: Learn how to reduce inflammation and improve health.

 Chronic Inflammation is so damaging to your health that it’s vitally important that you take steps to either eliminate it from your body, or prevent it happening in the first place.

 Thankfully there are several scientifically backed things that you can do to deal with this and to side step the harmful consequences.

-There are some foods that are inflammatory, and some that will help to fight inflammation.
+This is because some foods are inflammatory, and some will help to fight inflammation.